 How spying revealed the secret to finding profitable books to resell

 Then I began spying on my friends

 After sitting on this for a year or more, I started to turn a few friends on to FBA and Amazon selling.
 And after going out sourcing with them, the pattern became clear.

 They had the right “equipment” and “skills,” but I’d come out of every source with 3 times more than them.

 In the past I called this weird missing ingredient “the Zen of bookselling.”
 As though it was some cosmic force at work.
 I was only half right.

 Today, I call this “The Missing Link” of Amazon bookselling

 - You look across the room at a library book sale, and there’s a guy with 8 bags full while you’re still on your first.

-- 10 people can read a book on selling with Fulfillment by Amazon, and the spectrum of results will range from bankrupt to six-figures.
+- 10 people can go through a video course on selling with Fulfillment by Amazon, and the spectrum of results will range from bankrupt to seven-figures.

 - Everyone knows what you’re supposed to do, and everyone gets different results.